220912-jwa/project-1/milestones.md

 > We can break our project down into smaller MVPs in order to make it more manageable.

 ## By the beginning of Week 5
+- Requirement Traceability Matrix and Test Case Document created
+  - (Requirements and Test Cases with preconditions, steps, expected results, etc.)
-- Database is set up
+- Database is set up (make sure you can view your Entity Relationship Diagram (ERD) and that it reflects the foreign key relationships between your tables)
 - Application is connected to AWS RDS Database
+  - (You are able to create a Connection Object using the ConnectionUtil class and DB credentials stored either in a `connection.properties` file or as System Environment Variables)
+- Database persistence started (begin DAO implementation) - if this is complete then you're in good shape

+## By the middle of Week 5
 - Database persistence done (DAOs are implemented)

-## By the middle of Week 5
-- Back end has Javalin Restful Endpoints (with Postman tests to verify functionality)
+- Back end has Javalin Restful Endpoints (you can use Postman to make sure these work if you don't have a front end set up fully yet)
 - Some Unit Tests written in JUnit (for Services Layer)
+- Some BDD Scenarios / Cucumber Feature Files
 - Some progress on front end (HTML and JavaScript)
-- Some BDD Scenarios / Cucumber Feature Files

 ## By the end of Week 5
 - Back end is complete with Javalin Restful Endpoints